 CHOOSING PAPER

 Maybe you have already found a nice type of paper to draw on, in loose sheets or a dummy/sketchbook.
-Smooth white A4 or A3 paper is fine for drawing, but it is also nice to use thicker, coarser paper.
-Pay attention to this if you buy paper, for example a sketchbook.
-You can feel paper very well with your fingers.
-Also try lightly tinted paper (beige/yellow-brown/greyish).
+The smooth white A4 or A3 copy paper from packages is fine to draw on, but it is also nice to use a bit thicker, coarser and/or slightly tinted paper such as off-white, grey or beige.

-Of course, Basispotlood.nl won’t stop you if you feel like drawing with other materials that happen to be nearby (in this drawing blue and red ballpoint pen and a black marker).
+Of course, Basispotlood.nl won’t stop you if you feel like drawing with totally other materials (in this drawing a blue and red Bic ballpoint and a black marker).